 Coaching sessions led by experienced and USAC-licensed coaches take place several times a month, and are designed to both introduce new skills to beginner racers, and to enhance technique and skills for all.
 Sessions are designed with reference to the progression of the racing season and include: New Members Skills; Sprinting; Attacks and Breakaway Efforts; Criterium and Cornering Skills; Time Trialing; Climbing; and Cyclocross.

 Members, coaching session dates and information are published in the Racing & Coaching Calendar.
 Coaching sessions for each month will be put up 2 weeks ahead.
-Members must bring a signed USAC Event Waiver to all coaching sessions.
+Members must bring a signed USAC Release Form to all coaching sessions.